obalunenko/instadiff-cli/README.md

-   followers               List your followers followings              List your followings clean-followers, clean  Un follow not mutual followings, except of whitelisted unmutual, unmutual      List all not mutual followings help, h                 Shows a list of commands or help for one command
+   followers               List your followers followings              List your followings clean-followers, clean  Un follow not mutual followings, except of whitelisted unmutual                List all not mutual followings bots                    List all bots or business accounts help, h                 Shows a list of commands or help for one command

 GLOBAL OPTIONS: